Kartones/bazel-docs/docs/bazel/rules.md

 addressed by digest later on.
 However, this imposes restrictions on the Bazel rules, which need to declare all input files ahead of time.

-### Using change information for correct and fast incremental builds requires unusual coding patterns {:#coding-patterns}
+### Using change information for correct and fast incremental builds requires unusual coding patterns

 Above, we argued that in order to be correct, Bazel needs to know all the input files that go into a build step in order to detect whether that build step is